How to Add Milestones to Gantt Chart in Excel (with Quick Steps)

 output

 This method gives you more flexibility while adding new tasks or milestones to the Gantt Chart.
-Now, follow the below steps to do so.

 Steps:

-• First, right-click on the chart.
+• Right-click on the chart.

-• Then, click on Select Data.
+• Click on Select Data.

 Utilizing Select Data Source to Add Tasks to Gantt Chart in Excel